boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/application-environments.md

 ## Determining Application Environment Order

-The order application environments are defined within the pipline configuration are used to define `previous` and `next` properties.
+The order application environments are defined within the pipeline configuration are used to define `previous` and `next` properties.

 For example, defining the following application environments